Join San Diego Fire-Rescue

 Brian Fennessy was sworn in as the City’s 17th Fire Chief on November 12, 2015.
 He began his fire service career in 1978 where he served on and led both U.S. Forest Service and Bureau of Land Management hotshot and/or helishot crews for thirteen years.
 He was hired by the City of San Diego in October 1990 and has served and promoted through all ranks of the Fire-Rescue Department.

-- A U.S. citizen or have the legal right to work in the U.S.
+CITIZENSHIP: You must be a United States citizen or have the current legal right to work in the United States.

-- A valid Emergency Medical Technician Certificate issued by the state of California, National Registry or by a EMT certifying agency approved by the state of California
+- Emergency Medical Technician (EMT) Certificate or a Paramedic License issued ONLY by the State of California or by the National Registry (NREMT-Basic) or by an EMT or Paramedic certifying agency approved by the State of California.

-- A valid California Class C Driver's License
+LICENSE: A valid California Class C Driver License is required at the time of hire.

 Go to the City's Open Job Opportunities page to fill out an application for Fire Recruit.